ShadowOfTheDark669/Games-launcher-scripts-patches/README.md

 -------------------------------------

 ### B. Installation :
-1. Download your game's script from releases
+1. Download your game's script from releases.
 2. Unzip the file at the root of your game's directory.
+3. Read the README for instructions.
-3. Enjoy !
+4. Enjoy !

 --------------------------------------